2016 Holy Island | 2017 Holy Island

 Daily Retreat Schedule

 Could you also send a deposit cheque of £50 made out to the Contemplative Spirituality Network to Flat 20, Christchurch Court, 171 Willesden Lane, London.
 UK.
 NW6 7XF.
-The remaining £125 will be due by 30th March, 2014.
+The remaining £140 is due by 31st May, 2017.

 For all enquires, further information and booking, please